Podocalyxin

 Podocalyxin has been found to possess post a few translational modification events and likely has more to be discovered.
 There are Glycosylated O-linked events with the amino acid Serine at position 144, and two N-linked glycosylation events with Asparagine at positions 193 and 395.
 Along with phosphorylation residues at positions 570 and 596 with Serine.
 The composition of the Podocalyxin transmembrane protein consists of acidic residues from position 162–192, many polar residues at positions 200–219, 230–267, and 554–568, as well as containing both basic and acidic residues from position 590–605.

-It has been found that the length of the protein is 605 amino acids and has a mass of about 65,076 in Daltons.
+It has been found that the length of the protein is 605 amino acids and has a mass of about 65,076 daltons.
 The structure consists of topological domains at position 33-500 being extracellular and position 522-605 being cytoplasmic.
 The transmembrane domain is helical in structure at position 501–521.

 To go further in our understanding about this protein in understanding the pathology of mutagenesis could help biotech companies and the medical industry tremendously, as could growing our current knowledge of all proteins especially those relating to developments in cancer.
 Currently there are known mutation events at positions 97, 118, and 124 on the extracellular region of the protein likely altering protein structure and transduction signaling not invoking a correct bodily response.